joshtynjala/actionscript-3.0-developers-guide/display/working-with-pixel-bender-shaders/using-a-shader-as-a-blend-mode.md

     }

-The following is the source code for the LumaLighten shader kernel, used to create the “LumaLighten.pbj” Pixel Bender bytecode file:
+The following is the source code for the LumaLighten shader kernel, used to create the "LumaLighten.pbj" Pixel Bender bytecode file:

     <languageVersion : 1.0;>
     kernel LumaLighten